Parenting in KFL&A

 Your child is due for their first immunization for measles, mumps, rubella, as well as the meningococcal and pneumococcal immunizations.
 Your child will receive three injections in total.

-Young babies receive immunizations in their leg.
+Young babies receive immunizations in their thigh.
 Now that your baby is 12 months old, they may start receiving their immunizations in their arm.
 Some babies are walking now, and we don’t want to slow them down by giving them an immunization in the leg!

 Will your child be going to daycare soon?
 Here are some tips on how to report their immunizations to Public Health.